sbritorodr/Computer-guide/README.md

 # Software Guide
 My personal software guide for FOSS, utilities and other things.
+This includes some alternatives to propietary/paid software
 # All platforms
 ## Misc utilities
 ### FOSS language translators